Uniform and Equipment

 Clothing Guidelines

-School Blazer Sleeves must not be rolled up.
+School Blazer This must be worn at all times, unless permission is given to remove it.
+Sleeves must not be rolled up.

 School White Shirt This must be tucked in at all times.